sannybuilder/library/assets/sa_mobile/docs/SAMP_SET_LOCAL_NICKNAME.md

-Take note that this new nickname will only be visible at our client, meaning that the server is unaffected and the remote players will not see our nickname changed
+This new nickname will only be visible at our client, meaning that the server is unaffected and the remote players will not see our nickname changed